The Yummy Life

 I served the cheese with pretzel crackers and my cranberry ginger pear relish.
 The sweet-tart relish is a tasty contrast to the salty cheese and crackers.
 I show how to make the relish in my post, Cranberry Ginger Pear Relish and Classic Cranberry Sauce

 Other garnishes will work, too.
 An olive tapenade is a nice choice if you prefer a savory garnish.
 Trader Joe's has a red pepper & artichoke relish that's delicious.
-If there's Harry and David's near you, they have several sweet or savory relishes that would be great accompaniments with this cheese platter.
-You can also order from them online.

 Just so you know, although this is really, really easy to do, it does take awhile to cut the cheese into leaf shapes.
 Plan for about an hour of cutting time.